meganc46/Projects/README.md

 # Projects
 Hello, I'm Megan Chen.
-Information and results from projects where code cannot be shared are linked in this repository.
+More detailed information about projects I have worked on have been linked in this repository.

 [Hazel Website](https://github.com/meganc46/Projects/blob/main/README-Hazel.md): A website for an app that teaches users about climate change and helps them offset their carbon footprint.